johnchaffee/twilio-hubspot-sms-workflow/README.md

 ![](data-ouputs.png)

-- Click the **Test action** link, search for your contact record, then click Test.
+- Click the **Test action** link, search for and select your contact record (create a contact record for yourself if you haven't already), then click Test.
 If all goes well, you should see the `MessageSid` and `MessageStatus` displayed in the Data outputs section of the sidebar and you should receive a text message on your phone.

 ![](test.png)